Creepy Things Your Smartphone Knows About You

 If you’re an iPhone user who deletes texting/iMessage conversations, here’s a surprise: Those conversations are probably still around.
 Apple keeps messages in an encrypted form “for a limited period of time” before they actually get deleted, just to “ensure that they get delivered and read properly”.
 The only thing is, Apple didn’t disclose how long “a limited period of time” is.
 Maybe it’s five minutes, but maybe it’s years.

-This is how to stop spam texts on an iPhone or Android.
+Here’s how to stop spam texts on an iPhone or Android.